eirshy/Eirshy.DSP/veinity-project/README.md

 That's right, if you don't touch our settings, we're actually a QoL optimization mod like *Re*-Buffer!
 In particular, planets with a *lot* of miners and oil pumps will see a... well, like, 0.05ms increase.
 But they're also a lot more friendly to heavier multithreading and thus *could* see more of a gain in the future.

 ## Changes
+- v0.2.2 Adjusted SmelterMiner compat to be closer to original
 - v0.2.1 More-Verbose Readme
 - v0.2.0
   - Actual support for JinxOAO's SmelterMiner
   - Theoretical support for similar "mining x produce y" concepts
   - Integrated Push-To-Station into our InternalUpdate code
-- v0.1.6 Triage tier fix of compat with JinxOAO's SmleterMiner

 ## Mechanical changes compared to vanilla
 - ***Item output ALWAYS piles up to 4 if available*** rather than batching to a tier 3 belt's speed.